martinbarge/sample-site-sml5202/jswindows.md

 # JavaScript Examples

+## Manipulating Browser windows

 <p>Hi!
-In this post I want to show you two methods for opening pop-up windows using the wonderful and powerful scripting language called JavaScript.</p>
+In this post I want to show you two methods for opening pop-up windows using the powerful scripting language called JavaScript.</p>

 ## Example 1